Avin-mo/Resonance/README.md

 I chose this project because music is a big part of my daily life, I’m almost always listening to something, and certain periods of my life are deeply tied to the music I was into at the time.
 For example, when I think back to summer 2018, the songs I listened to then immediately bring back the mood and memories of that time.
 Until now, I’ve kept these notes in a generic notes app, but I wanted to create something more intentional and personal, a journal made specifically for preserving memories through music.

+<b>Note:<b> This is a copy of my CPSC 210 personal project that I've further worked on and enhanced :)

 ## Instructions

 ### Getting Started: